 Upcoming API Improvements 🔮

 More than a year ago, we teamed up with Graphcool to provide our users the most advanced GraphQL APIs on the market.
 As their product matures, our customers will greatly benefit from those constant improvements.
-Within the next weeks, we will prepare our infrastructure to move to the upcoming Graphcool API version 1.0.
-This is a major release and existing projects can be migrated at any time.
-The new version will give your project APIs new super powers, such as: filters on lists 🎉, aggregations, updateMany & deleteMany, cascading deletes and many more.
+Within the next weeks, we will prepare our infrastructure to move over to Prisma, the GraphQL query engine that’s powering the Graphcool Framework.
+This will be a major release and existing projects can be migrated at any time.
+This will give your project APIs new super powers, such as: filters on lists 🎉, aggregations, updateMany & deleteMany, cascading deletes and many more.
 More detailed information on this will follow soon!